FelixdelasPozas/VideoTranscoderForChromecast/readme.md

 - [Repository information](#repository-information)

 # Description
-Simple transcoder program to transcode video files to formats supported by Chromescast devices using the NVidia NVENC encoder for hardware acceleration.
+Simple program to transcode video files to formats supported by Chromescast Ultra devices using the NVidia NVENC encoder for hardware acceleration.

 ## Options
 The tool can be configured:
 * The output video codecs are H.264, HEVC (H.265), VP8 and VP9.
 Only the first two are hardware accelerated using NVENC.
-* The output audio codecs are MP3, AAC and Vorbis OGG.
+* The output audio codecs are AAC for H.264/H.265 and Vorbis OGG for VP8/VP9.
-* Extract subtitle files from the input files with language preferences.
+* Extract subtitles from the input files with language preferences.
 Only SRT subtitles are supported, other subtitle formats are ignored.
 * Select output audio language by preferences.

 ## Input file formats
 The input videos recognized by the tool are the same recognized by libav (ffmpeg) library.

+## Output file formats
+The resulting transcoded files are in Matroska MKV format.

 # Compilation requirements
 ## To build the tool: